 Ruth Wilson

-With the need to produce a highly controlled environment, it was crucial to minimise the transfer of any vibration from the external environment, and to provide a vast, column free span.
-The solution was achieved with a series of structural modules built around two bowed trusses on the east/west spine of the building with secondary trusses running north/south.
+A series of structural modules built around two bowed trusses on the east/ west spine of the building with secondary trusses running north/south provided the structural solution.
 This design maximises flexibility of use as well as future expansion of the number of beamlines and their associated labs.

 “The establishment of a national synchrotron development in Melbourne is the most exciting and significant science infrastructure investment in Australia for decades.”